Georgian wine PDO

 Production rules

-- Maximum yield: 8 tons/ha
+- Maximum yield: 8 tons per hectare

-- Only naturally semi-sweet red wines allowed
+- Only naturally semi-sweet red wines are permitted

 - Alcohol: 10.5-12.5%